Hello, I’m Said (like sci-eed).

 A tiny little concept can make its way deep into the soil of someone’s heart and thereby take root… leading to futures of forests.

-From that perspective I’ll share about mentorship and leadership, in business and in life.
+From that perspective I’ll share about mentorship and leadership, in my career, business and life.

 I’m a huge believer in the power of personal relationships, because I’ve been touched by that power countless times.

 By people who were both generous and also skilled.
-Generous with their time and hearts, but skilled too in that they have backbone and aren’t afraid to challenge me to live a bigger life.
+Generous with their time and hearts, but skilled too in that they have backbone and aren’t afraid to challenge me to live more aligned with my values.

 People who ask me directly; is that really all you’ve got?